 It remains to be seen if the Sinaloa Cartel can again claim the spot as the country’s most dominant cartel, but right now the Sinaloa Cartel and CJNG stand together as Mexico’s two most dominant organized crime groups.

 In recent years, the Sinaloa Cartel has become embroiled in a series of violent turf wars.
 In 2012, the cartel emerged victorious from a bloody battle with the Juarez Cartel over control of Ciudad Juarez.
 However, the war with rival cartel the Zetas, who in some regions have allied themselves with the remnants of the BLO, has spread across the country and raged through the states of Sinaloa, Durango, Coahuila, Nuevo Leon, and Jalisco, even reaching into Guatemala.
 The upper hand in the conflict has ebbed and flowed throughout the regions but with the Zetas an increasingly fragmented force, the Sinaloa Cartel seems poised to cement its position as the dominant force in the Mexican underworld.

-Even with El Chapo away, the Sinaloa Cartel has remained one of Mexico’s most powerful organized crime groups.
-However, the days of big cartels in Mexico are over.
-As the country’s criminal landscape continues to grow more fragmented, it’s unclear if and how traditional cartels like it will be forced to adapt in order to continue being prominent criminal actors.
+Even with El Chapo in jail for life, the Sinaloa Cartel has remained one of Mexico’s most powerful organized crime groups.
+However, the days of big cartels in Mexico may be numbered.
+As the country’s criminal landscape continues to grow more fragmented, it’s unclear if and how traditional cartels will be forced to adapt.